ACLS Certification - Official Site | Powered by CPR.com

 In atrial fibrillation, the R-R interval pattern is irregular.

 Atrial fibrillation is easily recognized.
-The only two characteristic findings are the absence of P waves and irregular rhythms resulting from irregular R-R intervals.
+The primary characteristic findings are the absence of visible P waves and irregular rhythms resulting from irregular R-R intervals.
 As the ventricular rate increases, R-R intervals may become closer and appear to have a regular rhythm.

 Supraventricular Tachycardia

-Supraventricular tachycardia (sometimes referred to as paroxysmal supraventricular tachycardia, or PSVT) is a regular tachyarrhythmia with absent P waves, arising from either the atria or AV node.6 The rate is usually 150250 bpm.
+Supraventricular tachycardia (sometimes referred to as paroxysmal supraventricular tachycardia, or PSVT) is a regular tachyarrhythmia where P waves are often not visible or may be buried, arising from either the atria or AV node.6 The rate is usually 150250 bpm.

 Due to the rhythm’s rapidity, patients are often symptomatic due to decreased cardiac output.
-The rhythm is rapid, regular, absent of P waves, and easily recognized.
+The rhythm is rapid, regular, with P waves that are typically obscured, and is easily recognized.
 The QRS complex is narrow as the rhythm arises above the ventricles.

 Supraventricular tachycardia – ECG tracing.